-The acute phase and reactivated Chagas disease should be treated.
+The acute phase of reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.

 Treating the chronic phase is recommended for children and most adults.
 Adults with chronic phase Chagas disease should talk to their health care provider to decide whether treatment is needed.

 Two drugs are used to treat this infection: benznidazole and nifurtimox.